sveltejs/kit/documentation/docs/30-advanced/65-snapshots.md

 Ephemeral DOM state — like scroll positions on sidebars, the content of `<input>` elements and so on — is discarded when you navigate from one page to another.

-For example, if the user fills out a form but clicks a link before submitting, then hits the browser's back button, the values they filled in will be lost.
+For example, if the user fills out a form, but before submitting:
+- clicks a link, then hits the browser's back button
+- use the browser refresh

+The values they filled in will be lost.
 In cases where it's valuable to preserve that input, you can take a _snapshot_ of DOM state, which can then be restored if the user navigates back.

 To do this, export a `snapshot` object with `capture` and `restore` methods from a `+page.svelte` or `+layout.svelte`: